CCSDSPy/ccsdspy/docs/index.rst

     :alt: Code Coverage

 CCSDSPy provides an IO Interface for reading CCSDS_ data in Python.
 The CCSDS format is used for many NASA and ESA missions for low-level telemetry, and often contains tightly packed bits to reduce downlink requirements.
+The library is developed with requirements sourced from the community and extensive automated testing.

 .. _CCSDS: https://public.ccsds.org/default.aspx